mritunjaysharma394/vowpal-wiki/murmur2-vs-murmur3.md

 murmur3 brings a slight ~3% speed advantage in training time vs murmur2.

 ### Collision avoidance / dispersion
 I used the data-sets in the test suite.
-Most data-sets don't have collisions with neither hash.
+Most data-sets don't have collisions with neither hash because -b 18 (the default) seems large enough to achieve hash sparsity.

-I used --exact_adaptive_norm and varied the -b bits parameter from as low as 12 to stress the hash and induce collisions.
+In order to stress the hashing, I used --exact_adaptive_norm and varied the -b bits parameter from as low as 12 to induce collisions.

-I found that on most data-sets I tried, murmur3 had a slight advantage in hash collision avoidance.
+I found that on most data-sets I tried, once collisions are induced/forced, murmur3 had a slight advantage in hash collision avoidance.

 One exception was 0002.dat where murmur2 achieves no-colisions @ -b 18 (the default) while murmur3 achieves no-collisions only at -b 21.
 The 2 colliding feature-names were short.